-Using a Species Source feature, arbitrary expressions can be entered to define, for example, nonequilibrium and temperature-dependent adsorption laws, including those set out by Fetter (Ref.
-7) and Bear and Verruijt (Ref.
-8).
+Using a Species Source feature, arbitrary expressions can be entered to define, for example, nonequilibrium and temperature-dependent adsorption laws, in the manner of Fetter (Ref.
+12), or Bear and Verruijt (Ref.
+13).

-The retardation factor, RF, describes how adsorption slows the solute velocity, \mathbf{u}c relative to the average linear velocity of the fluid, \mathbf{u}{a} , as in
+The retardation factor, RF, describes how adsorption slows the solute velocity, \mathbf{u}c relative to the average linear velocity of the fluid, \mathbf{u}a , as in